osuosl/osuosl-pelican/content/about/about_people.rst

   **Student Developer**

-Cohen was hired in March of 2016 after hearing about the OSL from a former teacher.
+Aaron was hired in March of 2016 after hearing about the OSL from a former teacher.
 With a love for programming and open source, it was a perfect fit for him.
 He is currently studying Electrical Engineering and Computer Science and wants to pursue a career in the robotics field.
-Cohen can also solve a Rubik's cube in under fifteen seconds and aspires to compete at the national level.
+Aaron can also solve a Rubik's cube in under fifteen seconds and aspires to compete at the national level.

   <br/>